caperavensoftware/DynamicForms/DynamicForms/developer-notes/section.csv.md

 1. memo - textarea will be used
 1. detail - shows pragma-details allowing multiple inputs
 1. conditional - by default this is a boolean and thus checkbox
+1. heading - show a heading element
+1. group - group the items defined below in a group
+1. endgroup - stop using groups as the container and now use the page again so that the next items are not in a group

 ## detail
 when using the detail data type you need to provide the section id to use as the input template.